 Also, don’t just share something once… it’s okay to re-share older content that is still relevant (evergreen remember??).
 This will help boost it down the line.

-Yeah, I know I said content is is better than ads, but what’s better than that?
+Yeah, I know I said content is better than ads, but what’s better than that?
 Content promoted by ads!
-Yep, you can use google and/or facebook ads to help you get traffic and engagement.
+Yep, you can use google and/or Facebook ads to help you get traffic and engagement.

 A word of warning here though: be careful if you’re new to ads!
 If used effectively, promoting content is a gold mine, but it can be a budget draining hole if you don’t know what you are doing.
 If you think you need help with paid boosting, reach out to the Search, Click, Grow team, we would love to help you out!

 Link building is the practice of getting other websites to link to your webpages, something commonly called a backlink.
-There are many types of backlinks the they can vary significantly in quality.
+There are many types of backlinks that can vary significantly in quality.